Chai Feldblum

-Chai Rachel Feldblum (born April 1959) is an American author and activist for disability and LGBT rights.
-A former law professor at Georgetown University Law Center, she served as Commissioner at the Equal Employment Opportunity Commission.
-She was nominated to the position on the EEOC by president Barack Obama in 2009.
-In April 2010, she received a recess appointment to the EEOC, and in December 2010 she was confirmed to serve on the EEOC by the United States Senate.
+Chai Rachel Feldblum (born April 1959) is an American legal scholar and activist for disability and LGBT rights.
+A former law professor at Georgetown University Law Center, she served as Commissioner at the Equal Employment Opportunity Commission (EEOC).
+She was nominated to the position by president Barack Obama in 2009.
+In April 2010, she received a recess appointment to the EEOC, and in December 2010 she was confirmed by the United States Senate.
 The Senate confirmed her in December 2013 for a second term on the Commission which expired in July 2018.

 Early life and education

 Chai Feldblum was born in New York City to Meyer Simcha and Esther Feldblum.
 Meyer Simcha Feldblum was born in Lithuania and survived the Holocaust by living in the forests of Poland.
 He came to the United States following WWII, where he earned his ordination and Ph.D. from Yeshiva University in New York City and became a rabbi and a professor of Talmud, first at Yeshiva University and then at Bar Ilan University in Israel.
-Esther Feldblum was the daughter of Rabbi Ephraim Eliezer Yolles, a Hasidic Rebbe (the Samborer Rebbe) of Philadelphia.
 Esther Feldblum received her Ph.D. in Jewish history from Columbia University and taught for one year at Brooklyn College before dying in a car accident at the age of 41.
-Her dissertation, The American Catholic Press and the Jewish State: 1917-1959, was published as a book posthumously.
+Her dissertation, The American Catholic Press and the Jewish State: 1917–1959, was published as a book posthumously.

 Chai Feldblum grew up in Washington Heights in New York City.
-Her Orthodox Jewish upbringing shaped her commitment to social justice work.